 Visiting St.Patrick’s is one of the most iconic things to do in New York.
 The Gothic Cathedral of New York was inaugurated in 1878 and is located on Fifth avenue, where it occupies an entire block.
 Chances are you’ll come across it while walking along the street, so you may as well pop in for a quick visit.

 Explore Central Park

 Think that there’s nothing better than a walk in the park to get away from an urban jungle?
-Well, Central Park is indeed a park, but also much more than that.
+Well, Central Park is indeed a park, but also much more than that, and visiting is free.
 The park is actually huge.
 From Columbus Circle, its southern boundary, to the northern one, it is 4 km.
 It is 800 meters wide.
 The whole surface is 315 hectares.

 To be honest, finding one’s way across Central Park isn’t easy.
 That’s why I recommend taking one of Central Park Tours.
 They are 100% responsible (no animal use, which to me is a bonus as I can’t stand the use of animals in tourist attractions), and great value for money.

 Not far from New York Public Library, this used to be a place for drug dealers and prostitutes but its reputation changed once it was finally renovated in the 1990s.
 It is a lovely place to hang out – less touristy than Central Park.
 It’s not uncommon to come across groups practicing yoga or even martial arts.
 Hanging out at Bryant Park is one of the most offbeat yet nice things to do in New York.

 TIP: If you visit New York in the summer, don’t miss the Monday movie nights!